StefaniPl/case/README.md

-# case
+# Welcome to my solution for the NerdFactsAreFun case
-Case för knowit